ooddle

 Cold Water on Your Wrists

-If you start to spiral mid-exam, ask to use the bathroom and run cold water over the inside of your wrists.
-The mammalian dive reflex slows your heart rate within thirty seconds.
+If you start to spiral mid-exam, ask to use the bathroom and run cold water over the inside of your wrists for thirty to sixty seconds.
+The mammalian dive reflex slows your heart rate within thirty seconds and gives your prefrontal cortex room to come back online.
+Cold water on the face works even better when it is available.

 • Sleep is non-negotiable.
 One bad night of sleep before an exam costs more points than one extra hour of cramming gains you.